 Commonly known as the 'Pill' it has been proven almost 100% effective as a form of birth control.
 The pill is available as either a combined pill, containing progesterone and oestrogen hormones or as a 'mini pill' which only uses the progesterone hormone.

 NationWide Pharmacies provide a range of combined and mini-pill treatments to ensure you are properly protected.
 Our free consultation service is discreet and confidential and can be done from the comfort of your own home.
-All consultations are reviewed by our GMC registered doctor and treatments are delivered direct to your door.
-Travel safe and protect yourself against malaria by using our free online consultation service today.
+All consultations are reviewed by our GMC registered doctor and treatments are delivered directly to your door.

 Combined Contraceptive Pill

-The combined contarceptive pill (The PIll) is the most common female birth control method used in the UK.
+The combined Contraceptive Pill (The Pill) is the most common female birth control method used in the UK.
 Combined Pills contain synthetic versions of the female hormones oestrogen and progesterone and provide almost 100% protection against unwanted pregnancy.
-The Pill works by preventing sperm from reaching the egg and by preventing any fertilized eggs from attaching to the wall of the womb.
+The Pill works by preventing sperm from reaching the egg and by preventing any fertilised eggs from attaching to the wall of the womb.